cherryisaac/Snake-Game/README.md

 no way to pause the game.
 So I spent about a week or so trying to get the actual pause function to match in tandem with the "Pause" text overlay.
 After I finally did that I was so happy to have something of my own created in a game it made me want to add more to it.
 So I wrote a README.md on what I wanted to develop.
-Fast-forward about a few months later I felt inspired again to tackle this and yeah...I'm just about done with this project.
+Fast-forward about a few months later I felt inspired again to tackle this and yeah.
 My first passion project in coding.

 How to play the game: In order to play this game currently, you need to install a Java (https://www.java.com/en/download/) to open a Java archive (jar) file.
 1. Once you have downloaded and installed Java double-click the file, and it should